harness/developer-hub/docs/platform/Secrets/add-winrm-keys.md

    * **[NLTM](https://learn.microsoft.com/en-us/windows-server/security/kerberos/ntlm-overview)**

      Enter the following authentication details:
-     1. **Domain**: Enter the Active Directory domain name where the user account in the credential is registered.
+     1. **Domain**: Enter the Active Directory domain name with which the user account in the credential is registered.
-     2. **Username**: Enter the username for this connection.
+     2. **Username**: Enter the user name for this connection.
 The user must belong to the same Active Directory domain as the Windows instances that this connection uses.
-These are the same user account credentials you would use to log into the VM using a remote connection such as Microsoft Remote Desktop.
+These are the same user account credentials you would use when logging in to the VM through an application such as Microsoft Remote Desktop.
      3. **Password**: Create or select an existing [Encrypted file secret](./3-add-file-secrets.md) that contains the relevant WinRM key file.
      4. **Use SSL**: (Recommended) Select to enable an HTTPS connection instead of an HTTP connection.
-     5. **Skip Cert Check**: Select to skip certificate check.
-When connected over an HTTPS connection, the client doesn't validate server certificate.
+     5. **Skip Cert Check**: Select to skip the certificate check.
+When connected over HTTPS, the client doesn't validate the server certificate.
      6. **WinRM Port**: Leave the default port or enter a new port if needed.

         :::info